Vadym-js/Pulse/README.md

 # Pulse
-I'm building a website with GULP, FlexBox, SCSS. taking a course on UDEMY
+I'm building a website with GULP, FlexBox, SCSS, JS, Jquery. taking a course on UDEMY